shyammaurya1/Odoo/README.md

 Done with the installation Phase,Now for the Setup-

-in the venv ,go to the odoo13 folder and run - python odoo-bin
+In the venv ,go to the odoo14 folder and run - python odoo-bin

 Go to http://localhost:8069/